 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-An initial telephone consultation discussion, with no obligation to continue, is free.
+An initial telephone or Zoom consultation discussion, with no obligation to continue, is free.
 This is an opportunity for you to get a sense of what therapy is like, ask questions and consider if you could work with me.

 Sessions thereafter cost £45 an hour (concessions available, please call me and ask).
 We would talk for one hour once a week at the same time for a duration of time agreed and decided upon by you.
 The length of therapy varies.